MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 }
 ```

-## Learn about quoting rules
+## Learn about quoting differences

-There are different quoting rules for the Bash, PowerShell and Windows Command environments.
+There are different quoting rules for the Bash, PowerShell and Cmd environments.
 Here is an example of a parameter value that contains double quotes:

 * Bash or PowerShell: `'{"key": "value"}'`
-* Widows command: `"{\"key\": \"value\"}"`
+* Cmd: `"{\"key\": \"value\"}"`

 Many Azure CLI parameters accept a space-separated list of values.